July 11, 2019

 Did you find these fixed mindset examples familiar?
 If so, we hope you now have an idea that, whether in yourself or someone you care about, we can transform them.
 It's up to you to discover how, but you'll find the way when you begin the shift.
-If you need some encouragement, you can't go wrong with our free resource The Growth Mindset Poster.
+If you need some encouragement, you can't go wrong with The Growth Mindset Poster.

 This visually powerful poster demonstrates just how different the growth mindset is from the fixed mindset using a side-by-side comparison.
 Use it to inspire yourself and your learners, and have lively conversations about how to make the growth mindset choice every day, for better learning and living.